-The MLME.Start.Confirm primitive returns a status of either SUCCESS, indicating that the MAC sublayer has started a new PAC Group or using the new superframe configuration.
+The MLME-GROUP-START.confirm primitive returns a status of either SUCCESS, indicating that the MAC sublayer has started a new PAC Group or using the new superframe configuration.
 Otherwise, an appropriate error code is return as follows:

 CHANNEL_ACCESS_FAILURE – The transmission lost synchronization.